STDs and pregnancy: Get the facts

 STIs during pregnancy can cause many complications.
 For example:

 - Chlamydia.
-Untreated, chlamydia during pregnancy has been linked to preterm labor, premature rupture of the membranes and low birth weight.
-Chlamydia can be passed from a woman to her baby during delivery.
+Chlamydia during pregnancy has been linked to preterm labor, premature rupture of the membranes and low birth weight.
+Chlamydia can be passed from women to their babies during a vaginal delivery.
+If diagnosed during pregnancy, chlamydia can be successfully treated with an antibiotic.

 - Syphilis.
 Syphilis during pregnancy has been linked to premature birth, stillbirth and, in some cases, death after birth.
-Syphilis can be passed from a woman to her baby during pregnancy.
-Untreated infants might develop problems in multiple organs.
+Untreated infants have a high risk of complications involving multiple organs.

 - Gonorrhea.
-Untreated, gonorrhea during pregnancy has been linked to miscarriage, premature birth, premature rupture of the membranes and low birth weight.
-Gonorrhea can be passed from a woman to her baby during delivery.
+Untreated gonorrhea during pregnancy has been linked to premature birth, premature rupture of the membranes and low birth weight.
+Gonorrhea can be passed to the baby during vaginal delivery.

 - Hepatitis C. Some research suggests that hepatitis C during pregnancy increases the risk of premature birth, small size for gestational age and low birth weight.
-This type of liver infection can be passed from a woman to her baby during pregnancy.
+This type of liver infection can be passed to the baby during pregnancy.

 See more In-depth